An AEC framework for fields with commuting automorphisms: The AEC framework

 Now, we can use results from the previous section.
 We refer the reader to Definitions \ref{eclos} and \ref{eclos2} for $\E^+$-types.

-\begin{lemma} Suppose $\K$ is an FCA-class.
-Let $\E$ be the collection of formulae of the form $x^n+\sum_{k=0}^{n-1}t_k(\bar{y})x^k=0$, where $n>0$, and each $t_k$ is an $L$-term.
+\begin{lemma} Let $\E$ be the collection of formulae of the form $x^n+\sum_{k=0}^{n-1}t_k(\bar{y})x^k=0$, where $n>0$, and each $t_k$ is an $L$-term.
 Then, $\K$ is homogeneous, and Galois types coincide with $\E^+$-types in every model $\A \in \K$.
 Moreover, if $\A \in \K$ is an existentially closed model then, Galois types realized in $\A$ are the same as existential types in $\A$. \end{lemma}

 \begin{proof} It is easy to see that for any $\A \in \K$ and $A \subseteq \A$, $\E$-$cl_\A(A)=acl_\sigma^\A(A)$.
 By Lemmas \ref{AP} and \ref{JEP}, $\K$ has AP and JEP, so it is homogeneous by Corollary \ref{egalois}.
 The other statements follow from Lemma \ref{etyypit} and Corollary \ref{multiremark}. \end{proof}